NguyenHuyen0410/HSM/README.md

 # Hotel Service Management - HSM
 An Android Application for booking and managing services in hotel.
 ## Description
-The Hotel Service Management Android Application is an innovative solution designed to streamline and enhance the overall guest experience at hotels.
-This comprehensive application serves as a bridge between hotel staff and guests, ensuring efficient service delivery, real-time communication, and seamless management of hotel operations.
+The Hotel Service Management Android Application is an innovative solution designed to transform the way guests utilize hotel services and elevate the overall quality of those services.
+This comprehensive application ensures efficient service delivery, real-time communication, and seamless management of hotel operations, all without the need for direct interaction between staff and guests.

 ## Main Feature
 - Book services, view book history